 After extensive discussion, the Subcommittee determined that the Facility would not have an unreasonable adverse effect on public health and safety as it relates to noise if subjected to conditions that placed a limit on the noise that could be received at residences during the day and at night.
-In coming to this conclusion, the Subcommittee noted existing standards such as the there was insufficient data to determine that the turbines will emit low frequency inaudible or infrasound that would cause harm to human health.
+In coming to this conclusion, the Subcommittee noted existing standards such as the EPA Guidelines and the 1999 WHO Guidelines.
+The Subcommittee relied upon the newer 2009 WHO Guidelines in establishing a sound level condition.
+The Subcommittee also agreed that there was insufficient data to determine that the turbines will emit low frequency inaudible or infrasound that would cause harm to human health.